Undesirable Memorization in Large Language Models: A Survey

-\subsection{Training data characteristics}
+\subsubsection{Training data characteristics}

 The nature of the training data heavily influences memorization. \citet{lee2022deduplicating} develop tools to deduplicate training data and show that models trained on deduplicated data would produce memorized text ten times less frequently. \citet{k2022deduplicating} show that a sequence appearing 10 times in the training data is, on average, generated approximately 1000 times more frequently than a sequence that appears only once.
+These findings emphasize the central role of duplication in driving memorization.

-A study done by \citet{tirumala2022memorization} on memorization of different parts of speech, reveals that nouns and numbers are memorized significantly faster than other parts of speech, likely because they serve as unique identifiers for specific samples. \citet{prashanth2024recitereconstructrecollectmemorization} categorize memorization into recitation (memorization of highly duplicated sequences), reconstruction (generation using learned templates or patterns), and recollection (memorization of rare, non-template sequences).
+A study by \citet{tirumala2022memorization} on the memorization of different parts of speech in a text reveals that nouns and numbers are memorized significantly faster than other parts of speech, likely because they serve as unique identifiers for specific samples. \citet{prashanth2024recitereconstructrecollectmemorization} categorize memorization into recitation (memorization of highly duplicated sequences), reconstruction (generation using learned templates or patterns), and recollection (memorization of rare, non-template sequences).
 They argue that memorization is a multi-faceted phenomenon influenced by duplication, template patterns, and rarity, requiring nuanced analysis.